ahuraebrahimi/ahuraebrahimi/README.md

 - ⚡ **Android apps with App Inventor / Kodular**
 - ⚡ 2D games with **Scratch & Pygame**

-My philosophy:
-> “Clean code, interactive design, and continuous learning are the keys to digital creation.”

 ---

 ## 🛠️ Skills & Tools